UltimateNova1203/ledcinemadisplay/README.md

 Pin 4 | ̶ ̶ ̶ ̶  | ̶ ̶ ̶ ̶
 Pin 5 | Ground ⏚ | Black
 Shield | Ground ⏚ | Shield

+  * Pin 4 is NOT pinned to Shield

 # Source-Side Pinouts